gattaca-com/DexalotSampleMarketMaker/README.md

 Bonus:

-- Listen to OrderUpdate Events.
-We will enter an order that will fill one of your orders and your code have to react by entering a new order in about ~10 seconds after the fill. **(10 points)**
+~~- Listen to OrderUpdate Events.
+We will enter an order that will fill one of your orders and your code have to react by entering a new order in about ~10 seconds after the fill. **(10 points)**~~
 - Listen to Executed Events and react to it as above. **(10 points)** ~~- Read the orderbook from the contracts and console.log it. **(10 points)**~~
 - Deposit tokens into Dexalot Portfolio programmatically. **(5 points)**